How to Apply

 - Transcripts submitted with applications become the property of Dalhousie University, are subject to verification, are not available for copying and will not be returned to the applicant.

 Two letters of reference are required for admission into a graduate degree.
-These letters are normally required to be from academics familiar with the applicant, but may be replaced with relevant professional references in some course-based professional master's programs.
+These letters are normally required to be from academics familiar with the applicant but may be replaced with relevant professional references for some course-based professional master's programs.
 If accepted, professional references can be submitted according to the following schedule: